walmartlabs/lacinia/docs/resolve/async.rst

    Read about `execution <http://facebook.github.io/graphql/#sec-Normal-and-Serial-Execution>`_.

 For mutations, the top-level operations execute serially.
-That is, Lacinia will execute one top-level mutation entirely before starting the next top-level mutation.
+That is, Lacinia will execute one top-level operation entirely before starting the next top-level operation.

 Timeouts
 --------